joshmcarthur/bootstrap-progress-labels/README.md

 And then start adding labels to your progress bars, by adding the following attributes:

 * **class**: `"progress progress-labelled"` (using progress-labelled means that labels are automatically added to the progress bar)
-* **data-max**: The upper bound of the scale - e.g. 100.
+* **data-label-max**: The upper bound of the scale - e.g. 100.
 Must be present, and be a number.
-* **data-scale**: The number to increment for each label - e.g. 10.
+* **data-label-scale**: The number to increment for each label - e.g. 10.
 Must be present, and be a number.

 Contribution: